Testing new coffee beans? I reach for a pour-over coffee dripper.

 What Defines Pour-Over Coffee?

-This is something I’ve already noted in the French press guide: manual drip coffee, as a pour over method, is the opposite of immersion coffee preparation and therefore more indirect in absolutely every respect.
+This is something I’ve already noted in my French press guide.
+Manual drip coffee, as a pour over method, is the opposite of immersion coffee preparation.
+Therefore, it’s more indirect in absolutely every respect.

-In the case of pour-over coffee, these components are bitter compounds and coffee oils – two components normally responsible for the typical taste of coffee and its full mouthfeel.
+In the case of pour-over coffee, these components are bitter compounds and coffee oils.
+Both are normally responsible for the typical taste of brewed coffee and its full mouthfeel.

-The coffee from pour-over drippers opens the eyes of, above all, newcomers to the specialty coffee scene.
-By using this preparation method, it suddenly becomes apparent just how great an acidic, light coffee can taste – and that it doesn’t necessarily always take the old familiar bitter notes to become addicted to a certain type of bean.
+The coffee from pour-over drippers always blows the minds of newcomers to the specialty coffee scene.
+By using this preparation method, it suddenly becomes apparent just how great an acidic, light coffee can taste.
+And that it doesn’t necessarily always take the old familiar bitter notes to become addicted to a certain type of bean.

-It’s also true, however, that coffee drippers extract more caffeine than either drip coffee makers or super-automatic espresso machines (using the ‘Coffee’ setting).
-This is in large part due to the extra care taken and preparations made when brewing pour-over coffee by hand.
+It’s also true, however, that coffee drippers extract more caffeine than either drip coffee makers or super-automatic espresso machines.
+This is in large part due to the extra care and attention involved when you’re brewing pour-over coffee by hand.

-Successful extraction can also be recognized by the fact that the coffee tastes different after cooling, but not worse.
+You can also recognize a successful extraction from the fact that the coffee tastes different after cooling, but not worse.
 In fact, new notes arise that you might previously have overlooked.
 Cold coffee from a super-automatic espresso machine, on the other hand, is usually just that – cold coffee.

 When it comes to specific recommendations as to which beans to use with coffee drippers, I don’t have to think twice: any East African beans – especially those from Ethiopia – are ideal for pour over.
-At the moment, I especially like Kushukuru from the German coffee brand mehrwert kaffee, but I also always love me a one hundred percent Kenyan.
+At the same time, I also always love me a one hundred percent Kenyan coffee.

-In my opinion, Wood Grouse Coffee, a German roastery from Hanover, are true pour-over coffee specialists.
-Their tangy roasts are a taste explosion – though I also think some beginners might be somewhat overwhelmed by them.
+In my opinion, the folks at Wood Grouse Coffee, a German roaster from Hanover, are true pour-over coffee specialists.
+Their tangy roasts offer a taste explosion – though I also think some beginners might be somewhat overwhelmed by them.

 As always, you’re playing things safe with so-called omni roasts, which are suitable for almost all types of preparation.
 This range of products continues to grow, probably also because nobody can keep track of what the most suitable roasts are anymore.